Breast cancer isn’t a single disease. It’s made up of several subtypes.

 According to John’s Hopkins Breast Center, about 10 to 20 percent of those who receive a breast cancer diagnosis have the triple-negative subtype.
 TNBC grows rapidly.
 It also has a higher grade and tends to metastasize (spread).

-Because the cancer grows quickly, it’s often discovered between mammograms.
-However, the fast growth rate means that standard chemotherapies have a good chance of inducing remission.
+Because the cancer grows quickly, it may be discovered between mammograms.
+However, the fast growth rate means that standard chemotherapy can be effective at treating the cancer.

 Recurrence is the return of breast cancer.
 It’s also sometimes called relapse.
 Breast cancer can return locally in breast or scar tissue, or distantly in other parts of the body, including bones or organs.

-TNBC characteristically has a high recurrence rate, which is greatest within the first three years.
-However, it drops down sharply after five years.
+TNBC has a high recurrence rate, which is greatest within the first 3 years.
+However, there’s a sharp reduction in recurrence after 5 years.
 Therefore, there are no long post-therapy regimens.

 People with early stage TNBC generally have a shorter treatment course compared to other subtypes.
-Women with early stage, slow-growing estrogen receptor-positive cancers are often in treatment for 10 years or more.
+Women with early stage, slow-growing estrogen receptor-positive cancers are often in treatment for many years.